-- 7.2 Should the council fail to achieve the expected net profit, the council has contingency plans for continuing to provide these services as described below, recognising however at these low proportions any service impact is likely to be small: - In general, the Council undertakes a review of all financial risks facing the Council on an annual basis and plans its overall level of Corporate Contingency and General Reserves accordingly; this enables the Council to be able to continue services as planned in the short-term whilst any other remedial or mitigating actions are implemented e.g. such as increasing the council's savings requirements in future years - The Council maintains a specific earmarked reserve which is being built over time to a level equivalent to 30% of gross annual income this is held as a safeguard against any difference in the fair value of the assets versus acquisition cost
+- 7.2 Should the council fail to achieve the expected net profit, the council has contingency plans for continuing to provide these services as described below, recognising however at these low proportions any service impact is likely to be small: - In general, the council undertakes a review of all financial risks facing the council on an annual basis and plans its overall level of Corporate Contingency and General Reserves accordingly; this enables the council to be able to continue services as planned in the short-term whilst any other remedial or mitigating actions are implemented e.g. such as increasing the council's savings requirements in future years. - The council maintains a specific earmarked reserve which is being built over time to a level sufficient to provide a safeguard against any difference in the fair value of the assets versus acquisition cost, any potential loss of rental income and future improvement works to properties.